 How To Paint Watercolors

-First off, take some time to explore (and bookmark!) this and other watercolor and artist’s sites to understand the tools, history, theory and variety of styles and techniques of other artists.
-Once you have the basic idea of what’s involved in being a watercolorist you’re ready to give it a go.
+First off, take some time to explore (and bookmark!) this and other watercolor and artist’s sites to understand the tools, history, theory, and variety of styles and techniques of other artists.
+Once you have the basic idea of what’s involved in being a watercolorist, you’re ready to give it a go.

 You don’t have to know how to draw really well to start to make art.
-That comes with much practice.
+That comes with practice.
 But all of the beautiful techniques used in creating a watercolor painting can be learned, more or less like any trade that involves a certain set of skills.

 Each piece of art you make will gradually lead you to your own unique expression and style.
 It can be marketable, if not satisfying, if your painting skills can allow you to evoke an emotional response from your viewers and patrons.
 I’d shoot for a good response.

-The tutorials and lessons found on the site will get you started and perhaps inspire you, as a watercolor painter.
+The tutorials and lessons found on this site will get you started and perhaps inspire you, as a watercolor painter.
 We can supply lessons on the craft and skills, but purpose is what is driving you to want to try to create art.
 What that vision is, is unique for everyone.
 The footsteps of the path that lies before you are yours to follow until you can find your own path.

 Repeat playing with paint as necessary until the zen of watercolor painting sets in or you think you can’t use up any more of your materials.
 You may return to play at any instant in your career as an artist.
 Playing has been known to help pass the time and alleviate artistic “blocks.”

 That being said, you can now proceed and learn the basic skills and techniques of being a watercolor artist.
 Or get on with your surfing.